Chris has been playing games for years now and has started writing about them over at IGameFr.

 What Should I Use Focus Points On?

-Of course if you use alts you can choose a certain area for each one to specialize in: one for refining, one for crafting, and one to farm.
-In this way you can be more efficient rather than splitting your Focus Points inefficiently across several professions.
+Of course, if you use alts, you can choose a certain area for each one to specialize in: one for refining, one for crafting, and one for farming.
+In this way, you can be more efficient rather than splitting your Focus Points inefficiently across several professions.

-Make sure to keep track of what you're using your Focus Points on, don't use it on crafting gear if it will mess up your farm!
+Make sure to keep track of what you're using your Focus Points on.
+Don't use them on crafting gear if it will mess up your farm!

 Do I Need Focus Points for Farming?